TheTrio/Daily-increase-in-cases/README.md

 python Main.py STATECODE1 STATECODE2 ...
 ```

-Maximum 10 states can be plotted
+Note: Maximum 10 states can be plotted

+After that, follow the on screen Instructions

 The following are the StateCodes -